-Facebook Inc. (FB) won a court ruling upholding its $9.5 million settlement of a class-action lawsuit over claims that its since-discontinued “Beacon” feature violated privacy laws.
+Facebook Inc. (FB:US) won a court ruling upholding its $9.5 million settlement of a class-action lawsuit over claims that its since-discontinued “Beacon” feature violated privacy laws.

 The U.S. Court of Appeals in San Francisco today ruled 2-1 that the 2009 accord on behalf of 3.6 million Facebook users is fair.
 The two appellate judges agreed with a lower-court judge that the settlement amount isn’t too low.
 It included about $3 million for the lawyers, lead plaintiffs and administrative costs.